elmsln/elmsln/core/dslmcode/stacks/media/sites/all/modules/local_contrib/h5p/library/README.txt

 See existing implementations for details.
 For instance the Drupal h5p module located on drupal.org/project/h5p

 We will make available documentations and tutorials for creating platform integrations in the future

+The H5P PHP library is GPL licensed due to GPL code being used for purifying HTML provided by authors.